Getting started with Claude Code and CircleCI

 Claude fetches the failure logs and breaks down what went wrong.
 You’ll see which job failed, which step caused the problem, the actual error output, and relevant context from the surrounding steps.

-But Claude doesn’t stop at showing you the error.
+Claude doesn’t stop at showing you the error.
 It analyzes the failure and suggests how to fix it.
-Since you’re already in your terminal with the code right there, you can make the fix immediately.
+Since you’re already in your terminal with the code right there, you can ask Claude to make the fix immediately.

 Create a feedback loop